Offline Data Augmentation

 |

-Configures the translation-augmentation operator.
-Defining this values activates translating the images across the x and/or y axes.
+This protobuf message configures the translation augmentation operator.
+Defining this activates translating the images across the x and/or y axes.

 |